SheepAntler/wiki-sort/README.md

-# Getting Started with Create React App
+# Welcome to the WikiSort Repo!

+WikiSort is a simple application which enables curious people to learn what the most viewed articles on Wikipedia were on a given day, in a given country.
+To make this dream a reality, WikiSort leverages Wikipedia's Pageviews API.
+If you'd like more information about this, you can [read Wikipedia's API documentation here](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Like many lightweight apps in our Brave New World, this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts